HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

   - The Parse UDI API allows users to pass a UDI and return each part of the UDI in a structured format (specifically the serialNumber, lotNumber, expirationDate, distinctIdentifier (returned as donation_id) or manufactureDate).
 - {:.new-content #FHIR-28942}Implantable medical devices that have UDI information **SHALL** represent this information in either `carrierAIDC` or `carrierHRF`.
      - Although both are marked as must support, the server systems are not required to support both `carrierAIDC` and `carrierHRF`, but **SHALL** support at least one of these elements.
-     - The client application SHALL support both elements.
+     - The client application **SHALL** support both elements.
      - UDI may not be present in all scenarios such as historical implantable devices, patient reported implant information, payer reported devices, or improperly documented implants.
+If UDI is not present and the manufacturer (`manufacturer`) model number (`model`) information is available, it **SHOULD** be included to support historical reports of implantable medical devices
 - For Implantable medical devices that have UDI information, at least one of the Production Identifiers (UDI-PI) **SHALL** be present.
 - Servers **SHOULD** support query by Device.type to allow clients to request the patient's devices by a specific type.
 Note: The Device.type is too granular to differentiate implantable vs. non-implantable devices.
 - In the [Quick Start] section below, searching for all devices is described.
 Records of implanted devices **MAY** be queried against UDI data including: